-CISD will address the mental and social-emotion health of students and staff by support in the following areas:
+CISD will address the mental and social-emotional health of students and staff by support in the following areas:

-- Beginning of the school year lessons and engagement with teachers. - Emotional support of school counselors, to include three CISD mental health counselors. - Information for families on how to access resources for mental health and wellness. - At home learning support provided to parents through consistent, scheduled communication with teachers. - Continuation of the mental health hotline.
+- Beginning of the school year lessons and engagement with teachers. - Emotional support of school counselors, to include three CISD mental health counselors.

+- Information for families on how to access resources for mental health and wellness. - At-home learning support provided to parents through consistent, scheduled communication with teachers. - Continuation of the mental health hotline, with the additional of a virtual counseling mental health request form.